Examination of the age-old home remedy of bleach baths for chronic skin issues is a helpful “natural” strategy for relief of symptoms.

 - Rinse off with warm water and quickly dry with a towel to avoid chills.

-The premise behind the bleach bath recommendation is that the chlorine is a very effective sanitizer.
-No argument there!
 Chlorine does kill the bacteria associated with all types of skin infections including the staph from eczema lesions or MRSA, the mutated superbug with the scary-sounding name Methicillin-resistant Staphylococcus aureus.

-Bleach Baths: A Band-Aid Approach
+Band-Aid Approach

-While it may sound harmless enough at first, unfortunately for most people, embracing chlorine baths as the long-term solution to their chronic skin problems won’t prove to be a lasting solution at all.
-In no way is a bleach bath related or similar to the benefits achieved from a detoxification bath.
+While it may sound harmless enough at first, for most people, embracing chlorine baths as the long-term solution to their chronic skin problems won’t prove to be a lasting solution at all.

-During my initial research [on MRSA], I found another mom with a similar situation as my own (she and her daughter were both getting MRSA infections) and she explained to me how great they were doing.
+During my initial research [on MRSA], I found another mom with a similar situation as my own (she and her daughter were both getting MRSA infections), and she explained to me how great they were doing.
 They had been taking bleach baths a few times per week and washing all their linens daily.
-Now, they only got infected every three months (instead of every month).
+Now, they only get infected every three months (instead of every month).
 She considered that success, but it didn’t sound like an acceptable solution to me.

 Insightful observation!